stackhpc/ansible-role-cluster-infra/README.md

 `cluster_name`: Name to give the Heat stack
 It defaults to `cluster`

+`cluster_environment_nodenet`: An environment file specifying the resource to use for the per-node network, `Cluster:NodeNet`.

+`cluster_environment_instance`: An environment file specifying the resource to use for the instances, `Cluster:Instance`.

+`cluster_environment`: A list of environment files to use when creating the Heat stack.

 `cluster_params`: Parameters that are passed in to the Heat stack.

   * `cluster_prefix`: Name prefix to use for instance hostname construction.